VAN-AD: Visual Masked Autoencoder with Normalizing Flow For Time Series Anomaly Detection: Methodology

 \subsection{Training Objective}

+The pre-trained MAE backbone is kept frozen throughout VAN-AD, and ADMM is a training-free post-processing operation.
+Thus, MAE with ADMM can be directly applied to different target datasets without updating the visual backbone or introducing extra trainable parameters.

-Since the pretrained MAE is used only during inference for TSAD, it remains frozen throughout training, and only the normalizing flow is optimized.
-In standard normalizing flow training, the objective is to maximize the likelihood of the observed data, which is equivalent to minimizing the Kullback--Leibler divergence between the true data distribution and the distribution induced by the flow.
+When target-domain normal data are available, NFM is introduced as a lightweight adaptation module to model dataset-specific normal distributions.
+During this stage, only the normalizing flow is optimized, while the MAE backbone remains frozen.
+The flow is trained by maximizing the likelihood of normal data, which is equivalent to minimizing the Kullback--Leibler divergence between the true data distribution and the flow-induced distribution.
 Accordingly, the training objective is defined as

 where $\theta$ denotes the parameters of the normalizing flow.